-I teach kindergarten so I wanted to find a craft that children could take home and give as a gift for Father’s day.
-However, these seed bombs are a perfect gift or activity – especially in the spring.
+I teach kindergarten so I wanted to find a craft that children could take home and give as a gift.
+These seed bombs are a perfect gift or activity – especially in the spring.

 I gave each group of children a bowl with the paper pulp.
 Everyone then made a ball just smaller than a tennis ball.

 For some groups I added a mixture of flower seeds to the pulp and they then mixed it in.